StephanHCB/go-mailer-service/README.md

    - _transport layer security_
-       - exclusively communicate via https between services (except on local developer machines), so outgoing calls go to the route endpoint
+       - exclusively communicate via https between services (except on local developer machines), so outgoing calls go to an external load balancer and then through an ingress
-       - SSL termination for incoming calls done using kubernetes (you don't even get to have the certificates for production!)
+       - SSL termination for incoming calls is done using said load balancer (you don't even get to have the certificates for production!)
    - _authentication and authorization_
        - authentication ("who is making the request") is provided by an